Something I’ve always wanted to do was to Photoshop the hell out of my 40-year-old face, just for fun.

 I’d planned to do this post for a while, and I was completely unprepared for the results and my conclusions.
 I feel really weirded out and quite repulsed by the image I thought I would love, and feel as if I’ve discovered something about myself I never, ever knew.
 So I’ll try and explain those feelings as best I can…!

-The concept with quite simple: taking inspiration from the (mostly) heavily photoshopped pictures in advertising campaigns featuring models and celebrities, I'd always wondered what my face would look like if I gave it the same treatment.
+The concept with quite simple: taking inspiration from the (mostly) heavily photoshopped pictures in advertising campaigns featuring models and celebrities, I’d always wondered what my face would look like if I gave it the same treatment.
 No wrinkles, a smooth, even skin tone, no dents or creases or jowly loose bits around my jawline.
 Beautifully clear, bright eyes and flush cheeks, perfectly arched eyebrows and a sculpted nose.
 The results in my head looked amazing, just the way I wanted to look in real life.
-I'd been really looking forward to seeing how I would appear and just how "perfect" I could make myself look.
-So of course I had to start with an untouched, close-up photo of myself - this would be the scary bit, to put such a close-up of my face on the web, but here I am in all my crinkly glory:
+I’d been really looking forward to seeing how I would appear and just how “perfect” I could make myself look (especially as I have, like most people, an extremely asymmetrical face).
+So of course I had to start with an untouched, close-up photo of myself – this would be the scary bit, to put such a close-up of my face on the web, but here I am in all my crinkly glory:

 I wouldn’t do it without make-up of course (I’m not a masochist), and although it wasn’t terrible, I still looked at the photo and just saw wrinkles and creases everywhere.
 In other words, this was the best I could possibly look in real-life, in natural daylight, but without any help from that cosmetics industry’s favourite, Photoshop.